 News On Japan

-KYOTO - Damage was reported across the Kansai region as a stationary seasonal rain front and an approaching typhoon brought heavy rain, triggering landslides in Seika, Kyoto Prefecture, and flooding in other areas.
+KYOTO - Damage was reported across the Kansai region after a stationary seasonal rain front and an approaching typhoon brought torrential rain on June 26, triggering landslides in Seika, Kyoto Prefecture, flooding homes in Nara, and disrupting roads and railway services in Osaka and surrounding areas.

 According to Seika officials, an irrigation channel in Higashihata temporarily overflowed before 7 a.m., sending water into the entrance of a nearby home and causing underfloor flooding.
 Stone walls along roadsides and slopes also collapsed in multiple locations around the town.